coderwang/image-preview/README.md

 - Recursive preview of all images in the folder.
 - Obtain the height, width, and original size of the image.
 - Adjust the image size and background color.
-- Expand or collapse the folder.
-- Copy the image name to the clipboard.
 - Support filtering by image type.
 - Support searching by image name.
+- Copy the image name to the clipboard.
+- Convert the image to base64, and copy to the clipboard.

 ## Plan

 - Copy the image to the clipboard.
-- Convert the image to base64.
 - ...

 ## Contact me